Techassi/binbuf/README.md

 }
 ```

 Customize the derive macro by annotating the struct with additional attributes: `#[binbuf()]`.
-Currently, the following attributes are supported:
+Currently, the following
+container attributes are supported:

 - `#[binbuf(error = "...")]`